-- 10 On the panel that informs you that the recovery is complete, click Finish. - 11 Before you continue, be aware of the following points: - If you recovered the catalog from removable media, NetBackup freezes the catalog media.
-See "Unfreezing the NetBackup online catalog recovery media" on page 191. - Before you restart NetBackup, Symantec recommends that you freeze the media that contains the backups more recent than the date of the catalog from which you recovered. - NetBackup does not run scheduled backup jobs until you stop and then restart NetBackup.

-You can submit backup jobs manually before you stop and restart NetBackup.
-However, if you do not freeze the media that contains the backups more recent than the date of the catalog from which you recovered, NetBackup may overwrite that media.

-- 12 Stop and restart NetBackup services on all of the servers, as follows: - On UNIX and Linux:
+- 11 Before you continue, be aware of the following points: - If you recovered the catalog from removable media, NetBackup freezes the catalog media. - See "Unfreezing the NetBackup online catalog recovery media" on page 265. - Before you restart NetBackup, Veritas recommends that you freeze the media that contains the backups more recent than the date of the catalog from which you recovered. - NetBackup does not run scheduled backup jobs until you stop and then restart NetBackup. - You can submit backup jobs manually before you stop and restart NetBackup.
+However, if you do not freeze the media that contains the backups more recent than the date of the catalog from which you recovered, NetBackup may overwrite that media. - 12 Clean up whitelist cache on all hosts. - 13 Stop and restart NetBackup services on the master server and other hosts, as follows: - On UNIX and Linux:

-/usr/openv/netbackup/bin/bp.kill_all /usr/openv/netbackup/bin/bp.start_all

 '''

-install_path\NetBackup\bin\bpdown

-install_path\NetBackup\bin\bpup
+/usr/openv/netbackup/bin/bp.kill all

+/usr/openv/netbackup/bin/bp.start all

+'''

+'''

+install path\NetBackup\bin\bpdown

+install path\NetBackup\bin\bpup

 '''